A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

-Some of our other recent works in PIM identify suitable PIM offloading candidates with different granularities.
-PIM-Enabled Instructions~\cite{ahn.pei.isca15} {propose various} operations that can benefit from execution near or inside memory, such as integer increment, integer minimum, floating-point addition, hash table probing, histogram bin index, Euclidean distance, and dot product.
-GPU applications also contain several parts that are suitable {for offloading to PIM engines}~\cite{hsieh.isca16,pattnaik.pact16}.
-Bulk memory operations (copy, \sg{initialization}) and {bulk} bitwise operations are good candidates for Ambit-like processing using DRAM approaches~\cite{seshadri2013rowclone,seshadri.micro17, hajinazarsimdram,Seshadri:2015:ANDOR, seshadri.thesis16}, as we discussed earlier.
+Some of our other recent works in PIM identify suitable PIM offloading candidates with different granularities. \omvi{The} PIM-Enabled Instructions \omv{work}~\cite{ahn.pei.isca15} {\omv{proposes} various} operations that can benefit from execution near or inside memory, such as integer increment, integer minimum, floating-point addition, hash table probing, histogram bin index, Euclidean distance, and dot product. \gfv{In ALP~\cite{ghiasi2022alp}, we perform \emph{online profiling} of code segments in an application running on the host CPU to identify their PIM suitability.
+During the online profiling, we measure the number of L1 cache misses and LLC misses, and if the ratio of the L1 cache misses to the ratio of the LLC misses (a metric called \emph{last-to-first miss-ratio}, introduced by~\cite{oliveira2021pimbench}) is close to one \omvi{(i.e., caching effectiveness beyond \omvii{the} Level 1 cache is very low)}, we offload the execution of such code segment to a PIM core.} GPU applications also contain several parts \omv{(e.g., functions, \omvi{warps})} that are suitable {for offloading to PIM engines}~\cite{hsieh.isca16,pattnaik.pact16}.
+Bulk memory operations (copy, \sg{initialization}) and {bulk} bitwise operations are good candidates for Ambit-like processing-using-DRAM approaches~\cite{seshadri2013rowclone,seshadri.micro17, hajinazarsimdram,Seshadri:2015:ANDOR, seshadri.thesis16}, as we discussed earlier \omv{(in Section~\ref{sec:pum:pud})}.
 For PUM approaches that can execute more complex operations (e.g., addition, multiplication) using memory, the \emph{operation complexity} (i.e., the latency of an operation for a certain data type) can determine how beneficial offloading to PUM can be compared to CPU execution.
-A recent analytical model~\cite{korgaonkar2019bitlet} helps to evaluate such offloading tradeoffs in memristor-based PUM~\cite{kvatinsky.tcasii14,kvatinsky.iccd11,kvatinsky.tvlsi14}.
+A recent analytical model~\cite{korgaonkar2019bitlet} helps to evaluate such offloading trade-offs in memristor-based PUM \omv{systems}~\cite{kvatinsky.tcasii14,kvatinsky.iccd11,kvatinsky.tvlsi14}.